-KNOWLEDGE OBJECTIVES
+LEARNING OBJECTIVES

 - 1. Explain the importance of analyzing and understanding the firm's external environment. - 2.
 Define and describe the general environment and the industry environment. - 3.
-Discuss the four activities of the external environmental analysis process. - 4.
-Name and describe the general environment's seven segments. - Identify the five competitive forces and explain how they determine an industry's profit potential. - 6.
-Define strategic groups and describe their influence on the firm. - Describe what firms need to know about their competitors and different methods (including ethical standards) used to collect intelligence about them.
+Discuss the four parts of the external environmental analysis process. - 4.
+Name and describe the general environment's seven segments. - 5.
+Identify the five competitive forces and explain how they determine an industry's profit potential. - 6.
+Define strategic groups and describe their influence on firms. - 7.
+Describe what firms need to know about their competitors and different methods (including ethical standards) used to collect intelligence about them.